-Material that is both mono and out of phase will be detected as being out of phase and not mono.
+Material that is a combination of both, mono and out of phase, will be detected as being out of phase and not mono.
 Once the phase polarity is fixed, then the card will detect mono material.

 7.9.9.1.
 Setting the Audio Mono Threshold Level